Take a ride on Japan’s only Don Quijote Ferris Wheel, the epic Ebisu Tower in Dotonbori, Osaka.

 Look closely and you might even spot the mysterious Tonburi Wolf character down below playing his harmonica.

-Accessible via the Don Quijote Dotonbori store in Osaka and looking out over the river, this Osaka ferris wheel is one of the best ways to see the Osaka cityscape from up high – and this might be the only time you’ll see a penguin fly (Donpen is all over it).
+Accessible via the Don Quijote Dotonbori store in Osaka, this ferris wheel is one of the best ways to see the Osaka cityscape from up high – and this might be the only time you’ll see a penguin fly (Donpen is all over it).

 Giant kushikatsu man in Osaka